jessevdk/cldoc/documenting.md

 }
 {% endhighlight %}

-A documentation section begins with an ordinary comment (so not /** or ///), and continues over the next lines.
+A documentation section begins with an ordinary comment (so not `/**` or `///`), and continues over the next lines.
 Multiple comments following eachother are automatically concatenated together.
 Both multiline and single line comments can be used.
+To write comments that are not part of the public documentation, use `//-`.

 The actual comment consists of several parts.
 Documentation for all symbols always has a `brief` section and a `body` section.
 The `brief` section consists